lgo/rustychip/README.md

-# chip8
+# rustychip
-Z80 Emulator in Rust.
+Chip8 Emulator in Rust.